OfficeDev/office-js/README.md

 1. If you are developing an add-in behind a firewall, where accessing the Office.js CDN is not possible.

 2. If you need offline access to the Office.js APIs (for example, to facilitate offline debugging).

-**Note**: Officially, Outlook doesn't support this.
-However, if you choose to proceed, you may also have to self-host a copy of Microsoft Ajax or other dependencies as needed.

 ### Best practices